This is the Weight and Healthcare newsletter! If you like what you are reading, please consider subscribing and/or sharing!

 The Ob*sity* Action Coalition (OAC) claims to be a non-profit advocacy group for higher-weight people.
 The truth from my perspective is that they are anything but.

-I wrote about the OAC in 2014 when their priority had been lobbying the AMA to declare that “ob*sity” is a disease.
+I wrote about the OAC in 2014 when their priority was lobbying the AMA to declare that “ob*sity” is a disease.
 Today their priority is the “Treat and Reduce Ob*sity Act” the goal of which is to expand Medicare coverage for weight loss interventions, including specifically expanding coverage for weight loss drugs.

 These priorities make a lot more sense when you realize that the OAC is not an advocacy group for higher-weight people, but rather an organization that is predominantly funded by, and lobbies for the priorities of, the weight loss industry.

-When I first wrote about the OAC the “Platinum” level of their Chairman’s Council (a distinction for those providing funding of $100,000 or more annually) included:
+When I first wrote about the OAC the “Platinum” level of their Chairman’s Council (a distinction reserved for those providing funding of $100,000 or more annually) included:

 · Allergan – Manufacturers of the lap band